DisCo-FLoc: Semantic-Free Floorplan Localization via $SE(2)$-Aware Contrastive Disambiguation: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} Following existing studies \cite{chen2024f3loc,chen20253dp,chen2025perspective}, we first employ two Gibson \cite{xia2018gibson} datasets (Gibson(g) and Gibson(f)) to evaluate our visual FLoc method.
+\textbf{Datasets.} Following existing studies \cite{chen2024f3loc,chen20253dp,chen2025perspective}, we first employ two Gibson \cite{xia2018gibson} datasets, Gibson(g) and Gibson(f), to evaluate our visual FLoc method.
 We follow the data split in F$^{3}$Loc \cite{chen2024f3loc}, including 108 training scenes, 9 validation scenes, and 9 test scenes.
 The horizontal \textbf{F}ield \textbf{O}f \textbf{V}iew (FOV) of the images in the Gibson datasets is 108$^\circ$.
 The images feature upright camera poses and low to medium occlusion.
-The resolution of the floorplan extracted from the Gibson datasets is 0.1 m.
-Gibson(g) consists of general motions (including in-place steering motions) and includes 49,558 pieces of sequential views.
-Gibson(f) consists of only forward motions and includes 24,779 pieces of sequential views.
-Therefore, Gibson(g) is intuitively more complex than Gibson(f).
+The resolution of the floorplans extracted from the Gibson datasets is 0.1 m.
+Gibson(g) consists of general motions, including in-place steering motions, and contains 49,558 sequential views.
+Gibson(f) consists of only forward motions and contains 24,779 sequential views.
+Therefore, Gibson(g) is intuitively more challenging than Gibson(f).

-In addition, we use the challenging Structured3D(full) \cite{zheng2020structured3d} dataset to perform comparative studies.
-Structured3D(full) is a photorealistic dataset containing 3296 fully furnished indoor environments with a total of 78,453 perspective images.
-We first compare our method with the baselines under F$^3$Loc framework, training and evaluating without relying on any semantic information from the floorplan.
-To further highlight the strengths of DisCo-FLoc, we compare it with the strong baselines under the SemRayLoc \cite{grader2025supercharging} framework that utilize semantic annotations (e.g., doors, windows, and walls).
-Notably, we use monocular images rather than panoramic images, and the horizontal FOV of each image is 80$^\circ$.
+In addition, we use the challenging Structured3D(full) \cite{zheng2020structured3d} dataset for comparative studies.
+Structured3D(full) is a photorealistic dataset containing 3,296 fully furnished indoor environments with a total of 78,453 perspective images.
+The heavy presence of furniture, 3D object occlusions, and repetitive indoor layouts makes this dataset particularly challenging, often leading to severe structural aliasing and multi-modal localization ambiguity under geometry-only matching.
+We first compare our method with baselines under the F$^{3}$Loc framework, training and evaluating entirely without semantic information.
+To further evaluate the effectiveness of DisCo-FLoc, we also compare it against strong baselines under the SemRayLoc \cite{grader2025supercharging} framework.
+These baselines utilize explicit semantic annotations, such as doors, windows, and walls, to provide additional cues for resolving ambiguous localization candidates.
+Notably, we use monocular rather than panoramic images, with a horizontal FOV of 80$^\circ$.
 The images feature non-upright camera poses and low to medium degrees of occlusion.
-The resolution of the floorplan extracted from the Structured3D(full) dataset is 0.02 m.
-For model training and evaluation, we use the official data splits.
+The resolution of the floorplans extracted from the Structured3D(full) dataset is 0.02 m.
+Official data splits are used for all model training and evaluation.

-\textbf{Baselines.} We compare our method against the following three categories of baselines:
+\textbf{Baselines.} We compare our method against three categories of baselines. \textit{The implementation details of our method and all baselines can be found in the appendix.}